goushaa/Grades-AutoFiller-Client/README.md

-# Your React Project
+# Grades Auto-Filler Client

-Welcome to your React project!
-This project contains the frontend code in the "client" directory.
+Welcome to our React project!

 ## Getting Started